mns54/mns54.github.io/_pages/about.md

   - /home.html
 ---

-Hi, I am Masahiro Nishida (西田成佑 in Japanese), a Ph.D. student in Economics at University of Wisconsin-Madison.
+Hi!
+I am Masahiro Nishida, a Ph.D. student in Economics at University of Wisconsin-Madison.
 My research interests are industrial organization and applied econometrics.

 **Email**: mnishida\[at\]wisc.edu

 ## Research

 ### Work in Progress
-* Productivity \(Re/Mis\)Allocation and Markups in a Collusive and Declining Industry
-(with Yasutora Watanabe, Nishida is the first author)
 * Collusions in Declining Demand
 (with Satoshi Imahie, Kazuma Takakura, and Yasutora Watanabe)